matrixm-code/labex-trial/pandas/challenge-dataframe-with-sales-data/step1.md

 **TODO:**
 1. Drop rows with missing values using the Pandas `pandas.dropna` function and Reset index using the Pandas `pandas.reset_index`.
+2. Convert the 'Date' column to datetime using `pandas.to_datetime`.
-2. Drop any duplicate rows using `pandas.drop_duplicates`.
+3. Drop any duplicate rows using `pandas.drop_duplicates`.

 ## Example
 The original data before processing looks like this: